Your Federal Rights

 Can my Virginia HOA prevent me from installing Starlink?

-No. Under the FCC's Over-the-Air Reception Devices (OTARD) rule (47 CFR § 1.4000), HOAs cannot prohibit or unreasonably delay the installation of satellite dishes 1 meter or less in diameter — which includes Starlink.
-This is federal law and overrides any HOA covenant, CC&R restriction, or architectural guideline.
-However, HOAs may impose reasonable placement restrictions as long as they don't prevent reception, cause unreasonable delay, or increase cost.
+In most cases, no. Under the FCC's Over-the-Air Reception Devices rule (47 CFR § 1.4000), HOAs cannot prohibit or unreasonably delay satellite dishes 1 meter or less in diameter, which includes Starlink, when the dish is installed in property you own or exclusively control.
+Federal law preempts conflicting covenant language.
+HOAs may still impose reasonable safety or placement requirements, but not in a way that blocks reception, creates unreasonable delay, or materially increases cost.

 Do I need HOA approval before installing Starlink in Virginia?